Stephen Reinhardt

-Stephen Roy Reinhardt (born Stephen Roy Shapiro; March 27, 1931 – March 29, 2018) was a United States circuit judge of the United States Court of Appeals for the Ninth Circuit, with chambers in Los Angeles, California.
+Stephen Roy Reinhardt (né Shapiro; March 27, 1931 – March 29, 2018) was a United States circuit judge of the United States Court of Appeals for the Ninth Circuit, with chambers in Los Angeles, California.
 He was the last federal appeals court judge in active service to have been appointed to his position by President Jimmy Carter.
 (Note: José A. Cabranes, appointed to a district court by President Carter, left active service in 2023 as an appeals court judge by appointment of Bill Clinton.)

 Early life and career

 Reinhardt was born Stephen Roy Shapiro into a Jewish family in New York City, to lawyer Samuel Shapiro, and Silvia Handelsman.
 Reinhardt changed his name after his mother divorced his father and married film director and producer Gottfried Reinhardt.
 Reinhardt graduated from University High School in Los Angeles.
 He enrolled in Pomona College and graduated three years later with a Bachelor of Arts degree in government in 1951.
 In 1954, he received a Bachelor of Laws from Yale Law School.

 After law school, Reinhardt worked at the legal counsel's office for the United States Air Force as a lieutenant in Washington, D.C.
 Two years later, he clerked for United States District Judge Luther Youngdahl, a former governor of Minnesota, of the United States District Court for the District of Columbia.
 He then entered private practice, working for the law firm O'Melveny & Myers from 1958 to 1959 practicing entertainment law.
 After two years at O'Melveny, he began working at a small firm in Los Angeles that became Fogel, Julber, Reinhardt, Rothschild & Feldman, specializing in labor law.

 Reinhardt served as a member of the United States Commission on Civil Rights, California Advisory Committee from 1962 to 1974 and was its vice chairman from 1969 to 1974.
 He also served as member of the Democratic National Committee and as an unpaid advisor to former Los Angeles mayor Tom Bradley and California governor Jerry Brown.
 In 1975, he was appointed to the Los Angeles Police Commission, which he chaired from 1978 until his judicial confirmation in 1980.